fcrepo4-labs/fcrepo4-docker/README.md

 # Fedora 4 Docker Repo

-This is the Git repo of the Docker image for [Fedora 4 docker hub](https://hub.docker.com/r/yinlinchen/fcrepo4-docker/).
-Please see the Hub page for the full readme on how to use the Docker image and for information regarding contributing and issues.
+This is the Git repo of the Docker image for [Fedora 4 docker](https://hub.docker.com/r/yinlinchen/fcrepo4-docker/).
+Please see the [Hub page](https://hub.docker.com/r/yinlinchen/fcrepo4-docker/) for the full readme on how to use the Docker image and for information regarding contributing and issues.

 ## Requirements